 - Increases professional and technical knowledge by attending educational classes, reading professional magazines, and participating in professional societies.

 - Performs other duties as may be assigned.

 - First and foremost, someone who will be energized by and excited about NHEC’s mission and will thrive with the opportunity to enhance an already great organization.

 - An inquisitive, open mind – someone who is interested in finding creative solutions and new ways to support the organization.

-- Assistance with power restoration efforts is required of all employees.
-It may be required during regular business hours that employees will be assigned functions to support power restoration and for some employees that may be different from their normal duties.
+Assistance with restoration efforts is required of all employees.
+It may be required during regular business hours that employees will be assigned functions to support restoration and for some employees that may be different from their normal duties.
 In addition, such assistance may require working nights, weekends and holidays which may involve considerable extra hours.
 In order to meet this working condition, all employees are required to provide a personal phone number where they may be reached after hours.
 This number will only be used for internal purposes.